 10 Mother's Day Traditions Around the World

-Get ideas for Mother's Day and how to celebrate mums by reading about these other cultures and their Mother's Day traditions.
+Get ideas for celebrating mums by reading about other cultures and their Mother's Day traditions.

 Happy Mother's Day!
 Feliz Dia de las Madres!
 Furaha Ya Mama Siku!

 It doesn't matter how you say it, the sentiment is the same: Happy Mother's Day, Mum.
 We love you.
 Thank you.
 You are the centre of our family and for that, we are grateful.

 Here in the UK, Mothering Sunday (commercially Mother's Day) is celebrated on the fourth Sunday of Lent.
 This tradition started back in the 16th century when poor children were given a day off work to go home and honour the Virgin Mary at their “mother church”.
 The children would often pick flowers to give to their mothers and bake special cakes called Mothering Cakes or Simnel Cakes.

 Today we celebrate by giving our mothers presents and cards and then by celebrating the women in our lives with the wider family -- normally over a big meal.

 If you’re wondering how to celebrate, and are struggling with Mother's Day ideas, why not find inspiration from the many ways families honour mothers around the world?
 Here are fun Mother's Day traditions in 10 other countries:

 The USA is where the modern Mother’s Day as we know it started.
 Although many forms of Mother’s day existed before – typically with religious roots – Mother’s day is now considered a secular day of celebration, during which mother’s are showered with gifts and cards.
 The day was first conceived at the beginning of the 20th century when a woman called Ann Reeves Jarvis’s mother died.
 She wanted to have a national day for people to honour the sacrifices mothers make for their children.